Skip to main content

 • Sends heartbeats to track liveness

-Only one instance runs across your entire cluster.
-Other nodes wait in standby, ready to take over within seconds if the leader dies.
+A single instance runs across the cluster; other nodes remain in standby and can take over within seconds if the leader stops.

 Attributes